losnoco/Cog/Frameworks/OpenMPT/OpenMPT/libopenmpt/dox/packaging.md

  *  libopenmpt (since 0.3) uses SemVer 2.0.0 versioning.
 See
     [semver.org](https://semver.org/spec/v2.0.0.html).
 Clause 4 is ignored for
-    libopenmpt, which means that libopenmpt will also provide API/ABI compatbility semantics for pre-1.0.0 versions as required by SemVer 2.0.0 only for post-1.0.0 versions.
+    libopenmpt, which means that libopenmpt will also provide API/ABI compatibility semantics for pre-1.0.0 versions as required by SemVer 2.0.0 only for post-1.0.0 versions.
 The SemVer versioning scheme is incompatible with Debian/Ubuntu package versions, however it can easily be processed to be compatible by replacing '-' (hyphen) with '~' (tilde).
 It is recommended